InsightScout - find people already asking

 not what was said.

-Each insight comes with the conversation, the context, and a next step you can act on right away.
+Each opportunity comes with the conversation, the context, and a next move you can act on right away.
+Fewer, sharper finds - not a feed of alerts to babysit.

 12-week transformation post asking for sustainable habit-tracking apps